Alternative Dispute Resolution (ADR)

 Mediation and arbitration have been utilized for years but, now more than ever, are worth your consideration.
 To understand how these alternative methods of dispute resolution (“ADR”) work, you need lawyers with credentials and experience to guide you.
 KKC’s Litigation Department knows how to effectively utilize ADR to get our clients prompt and efficient justice at a fair price.
 Our lawyers have mediated and arbitrated through a variety of ADR service providers and know their rules.
-Our Litigation Department Head, Michael Kopsick, has been a court appointed mediator, fact finder, and arbitrator for over two decades, and has been appointed by several private ADR services as the sole arbitrator on dozens of matters.

 Benefits of ADR